Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 11.13.2024

-Story by Cpl.
+Story by Sgt.
 Kyle Chan

 1st Marine Division

 Driving through the city of Fallujah, Iraq, taking sporadic fire, curiosity got the best of then-Lt.
 Col. Willy Buhl, the battalion commander of 3rd Battalion, 1st Marine Regiment, 1st Marine Division.
 Peeking over his Humvee, Buhl recalls getting instantly knocked off his feet, and his helmet getting knocked off his head.
-In a weary daze, Buhl remembers looking up at his driver and hearing his voice echoing though the chaos, “Sir!
+In a weary daze, Buhl remembers looking up at his driver and hearing his voice echoing through the chaos, “Sir!
 Are you okay?

 Buhl and his Marines were on the front lines of the second battle of Fallujah, codenamed Operation Phantom Fury and Operation al-Fajr.
 The U.S.-led offensive began Nov.
 7, 2004, and now, two decades later, the battle stands as a testament to the courage of those who fought, a warning of war's brutality, and a reminder of the long road to healing for all involved.